rej696/sunrise-lamp/README.md

 The flask app allows the settings of the alarm to be changed on a local network, as well as controlling the lamp remotely.

 Eat your heart out Lumie

+## TODO
+-web design for setting an alarm
+    -sqlite3 database for storing alarms
+    -deleting or overwriting?
+-set brightness/colour when selecting on/off (RBG light)
+    -sliding scale for brightness, then press on/update -need something to hold the state of the lamp and affect webpage (fade out buttons/set slider etc.) (database?)
+-authentication/login page to control lamp?